thisdavej/ds18b20-raspi/readme.md

 ### readSimpleC([decimals], [callback(error, reading)])

-Display temperature (degC) of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)
+Get temperature (degC) of sensor (only works if there is exactly one DS18B20 1-Wire sensor present)

 ```js
 const tempC = sensor.readSimpleC();